Compare merchant services: 4 considerations

 Why do businesses like yours switch payment processors?
 Well, the reasons vary but may include considerations such as reliability, cost control, product offerings, and customer service.
-If you’re just starting out, or if you think the time is right to change your payment processing company, where should you begin?
+If you’re just starting out, or if you think the time is right to change your merchant services provider, where should you begin?
 To help with your decision making process, here are four areas to consider.

 1. Transition Costs